 1. Managing inventory

 Retailers are always struggling to strike a balance between supply and the unpredictable consumer behavior.
 These two make it more difficult for retailers to bring together supply and demand.
-A cloud-based supply chain network will allow retailers to keep a track on the inventory and changes in demands.
-It will also enable the retailers to handle demand fluctuations and seasonal trends.
+A cloud-based supply chain network or a returns management software like the Reverselogix platform will allow retailers to keep track of the inventory and changes in demands.

 2. Employing RFID and source tagging to track stock levels